 Darren Gilbert is a 5th Degree Black Belt in Isshin-ryu Karate and a second-generation student of the late Sensei, Sherman Harrill.
-He runs a karate class in Knoxville, Tennessee, attends several seminars a year and works out with friends and fellow martial artists.
+He runs a karate class in Knoxville, Tennessee, attends several seminars a year, and enjoys works out with friends and fellow martial artists of different styles.
 He began his Isshin-ryu training with Sensei Allen Wheeler in 1983.
-His last formal instructor was the late Sensei Sherman Harrill from Carson, Iowa, who sadly passed away in November of 2002..
+His last formal instructor was Sensei Sherman Harrill from Carson, Iowa, who sadly passed away in November of 2002..

 Other major influences have been John Kerker, Eddie Satterfield, AJ Advincula, Louis Grinnell, Rick Moneymaker, Joe Lewis, and Remy Presas.
-In his past, Darren has also studied Tae Kwon Do while stationed at Camp Casey in South Korea from December of 1981 to December of 1982 as well as Uechi-Ryu in North Adams, Massachusetts, while in high school.
+Darren also studied Tae Kwon Do while stationed at Camp Casey in South Korea from December of 1981 to December of 1982 as well as Uechi-Ryu in North Adams, Massachusetts, while in high school.

 Kata of the Month

-Recently, I developed an interest in Escrima.
+Sensei Gilbert has also developed an interest in Escrima.
 Escrima is a Filipino martial art centered on knife fighting techniques.
-I train whenever possible with Sensei Richard Rosenthal of Raleigh, NC, who practices and teaches the system of Lago Y Mano Escrima as taught by Sensei AJ Advincula.
+He trains whenever possible with Sensei Richard Rosenthal of Raleigh, NC, who practices and teaches the system of Lago Y Mano Escrima as taught by Sensei AJ Advincula.

-This is another fascinating martial art I enjoy very much, and I think is a good and practical compliment to Isshin-ryu Karate.
+This is another fascinating martial art and it is a practical complement to Isshin-ryu Karate.